lepidus/forthcoming/README.md

 The plugin will hide the monographs associated with the forthcoming series from the catalog and will list them on the custom forthcoming publications page.

-### Workflow
+### OJS Workflow
-1. When you want to add a new publication to Forthcoming listing, just choose the Forthcoming issue/series from the submission metadata settings and publish it.
-The publication is now visible in Forthcoming page.
+1. When you want to add a new article to Forthcoming listing, just choose the Forthcoming issue from the article metadata settings and publish the article.
+The article is now visible in Forthcoming page.
-2. When the actual issue/series is being published, *create a new version* for the publication, change the issue/series and publish the new version.
-The publication is no longer visible in the Forthcoming page.
+2. When the actual issue is being published, *create a new version* for the article, change the issue and publish the new version.
+The article is no longer visible in the Forthcoming page.

 Note.
 I recommend that you do not use the OJS default pattern for DOIs with this plugin.

+### OMP Workflow
+1. When you want to add a new monograph to Forthcoming listing, just choose the Forthcoming series from the submission metadata settings and publish the monograph.
+The monograph is now visible in Forthcoming page.
+2. When the actual series is being published, *create a new version* for the monograph, change the series and publish the new version.
+The monograph is no longer visible in the Forthcoming page.

+Note.
+I recommend that you do not use the OMP default pattern for DOIs with this plugin.

 ***